posabsolute/inker/readme.md

 cd inker && npm install
 ```

-You have now everything you need to get started.
+You have now everything you need to use inker.
 There is template examples in src/templates to help you get started.

 ## Available grunt commands

-* grunt watch *- Watch source folder for changes*
+* grunt watch *- Watch source folder for changes & generate dist files*
 * grunt css *- Build CSS*
 * grunt html *- Build HTML templates*
 * grunt build *- Build css & html*